Here's who England will play next at Euro 2020 - following win over Germany in last 16

 The two semi final ties at Euro 2020 are to be played on 6 and 7 July 2021, with both games and the final scheduled to be played at London's Wembley Stadium.

-If England were to progress, they would play on Tuesday 6 July.
-The game will kick off at 8pm and will see the Three Lions come up against Belgium or Italy.
+If England were to progress, they would play on Wednesday 7 July.
+The game will kick off at 8pm and will see the Three Lions come up against Czech Republic or Denmark.

 When is the final of Euro 2020?

-The other half of the draw sees a potential France vs Spain quarter final, with the winners taking on either Czech Republic vs Norway in the other semi on 7 July.
+The other half of the draw sees Belgium v Italy quarter final, with the winners taking on either Switzerland or Spain in the other semi on 6 July.

 The winner of that semi-final will decide who England will play in the final of Euro 2020 in front of a potential bumper Wembley crowd, hoping the Three Lions can bring it home.